 bruce joined Watsi on January 14th, 2015.
-Seven years ago, bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. bruce's most recent donation traveled 8,700 miles to support Taraja, a five-year-old girl from Tanzania, to fund clubfoot surgery so that she can walk and start school.
+Seven years ago, bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. bruce's most recent donation traveled 8,500 miles to support Moses, a very bright student from Kenya, to fund clubfoot treatment and go on to achieving big dreams.

 bruce has funded healthcare for 84 patients in 12 countries.